top of page

 Nicolás Urrutia (he/she/they)

-My work explores the intersections of food, culture, and the systems that shape how we eat.
+My anthropological research explores the intersections of food, culture, and the systems that shape how we eat.
 It understands that food is a language through which culture takes place, and it intends to bring us closer to the soil and the hands that feed us.
 Through acknowledgment of ingredients, techniques, tools, and rituals, I aim to understand and communicate how communities express their identity, the land they inhabit, their customs and belief systems, and the historical movements—such as migration and colonization—that have transformed the way they live and eat.

 IMG_7388_edited.jpg